 Undergraduate study in nuclear medicine technology is guided by the academic rules and procedures outlined under Undergraduate Rules and Procedures in the Carver College of Medicine section of the catalog.

-The Bachelor of Science with a major in nuclear medicine technology requires the following work.
+The Bachelor of Science in nuclear medicine technology requires the following coursework.

 Prerequisites to the Nuclear Medicine Technology Major

-Students must complete the following prerequisite courses and must have earned 60 s.h. of college credit with a cumulative GPA of at least 2.50 before they may enter the nuclear medicine technology major.
-In addition to providing a foundation for the major, the prerequisite courses are good preparation for other majors.
+Students must complete the following prerequisite courses and must have earned 60 s.h. of college credit with an overall cumulative GPA of at least 2.50 and a UI GPA of at least 2.00.
+Additionally, they must earn a 2.00 term GPA in the spring semester immediately preceding the start of the nuclear medicine major.

 Course # | Title | Hours |